Delver

 “At the very least, it needs some optimization updates.”

-Character development in the game is perceived as lacking depth in the late game, with players feeling that enhancements to attack or magic become ineffective.
-However, the charming music and character design are noted as positive aspects that contribute to the overall experience.
+Character development in the game appears to stagnate in the late game, with players feeling that enhancements to attack or magic become ineffective.
+However, the charming music and character design are consistently praised, adding a positive aesthetic to the overall experience.

 “The music and character design are very charming.”